kriszyp/put-selector/README.md

 	newSpan = put(reference, "-span");

 This new span element will be inserted before the reference element in the DOM order.
+Note that "-" is valid character in tags and classes, so it will only be interpreted as a combinator if it is the first character or if it is preceded by a space.

 The sibling operator can reference the last created element as well.
 For example to add two td element to a table row: